 Down the left side of the left page, add the day of the week and date.
 Number stamps, stickers, printed numbers from your computer, hand drawn doodled numbers, or anything else works here.
 Feel free to add lines across the page to divide up the days.
-Write or sketch anything relevant to a specific day next to it's date or number (or wait until the page is finished).
-You do not need something for every day!
+Write or sketch anything relevant to a specific day next to it’s date or number (or wait until the page is finished).
+You don’t need something for every day!

 In the example page, I used small pieces of washi tape with stickers and number stamps for the dates.
 You can lay paper elements of the page with rubber stamps on top to plan your page.